ElizabethRuizRodri/CactoblastisOutliersTest/README.md

 # CactoblastisOutliersTest
 Analysis in *Cactoblastis cactorum* of the native region (Argentina) with ddRAD data to find candidate genes.

+We also added the basic analysis command lines (structure and diversity)

 Data was previously filtered with vcftools and plink1.9:
 *min_alleles and max alleles=2
 *missing data=0.8